jacmoe/emacs.d/README.md

 If you do not want to upgrade your version of Emacs, you can comment out the `vertico` section of `init.el`, but upgrading is going to be worth the trouble!

+### C compiler

+`org-roam` uses a custom SQLite binary to store its database, and it will compile it when it installs.
+So there must be a C compiler available to Emacs.

+On Linux, there are very likely to be a C compiler installed, but Windows is different.

+One option is to use MSYS2, which is Linux distribution for Windows.
+Follow the instructions on []().
+Be sure to install the full mingw-w64 GCC software collection.

+Make sure that you add the `bin` directory of you MSYS2 installation to your system path, so that Emacs can find it.

+On my machine, I had to add `C:\msys64\mingw64\bin`

 ### Aspell

 #### Linux